mbcienz/People-Detection-Tracking-and-Behaviour-Analysis/README.md

 Recognize pedestrian attributes such as gender, bags, hats.
 Analyze behaviors by monitoring virtual line crossings.

+Refer to `Report.pdf` for the detailed explaination and analysis of the system.

 <h2> Goals </h2>
 Ensure high precision in detection and classification to minimize errors.
 The system will process videos in real-time, display results through an interactive interface, and generate a standardized output file.